 For more detailed information on the Fund, several additional sources of information are available to you.
 The SAI, incorporated by reference into this Prospectus, contains detailed information on the Fund's policies and operation.
-Additional information about the Fund's investments is available in the annual and semi-annual reports to shareholders and in Form N-CSR.
+Additional information about the Fund's investments is available in the annual and semi-annual reports to shareholders.
 In the Fund's annual reports, you will find a discussion of the market conditions and investment strategies that significantly impacted the Fund's performance during the last fiscal year.
-In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.
-The Fund's most recent SAI, annual or semi-annual reports and certain other information such as Fund financial statements are available free of charge by calling the Fund at (800) 208-5212, on the Fund's website at www.innovatoretfs.com or through your financial advisor.
+The Fund's most recent SAI, annual or semi-annual reports and certain other information are available free of charge by calling the Fund at (800) 208-5212, on the Fund's website at www.innovatoretfs.com or through your financial advisor.
 Shareholders may call the toll-free number above with any inquiries.